MockSmith

 The exam will not typically ask you to recite which Principle is which number.
 It will present scenarios and ask which Principle has been breached, or whether a firm's conduct is consistent with its regulatory obligations.

-Principle 7 Questions about misleading communications almost always involve Principle 7 — clear, fair and not misleading.
+Principle 7 Questions about misleading communications outside the scope of Consumer Duty almost always involve Principle 7 — clear, fair and not misleading.

 Principle 9 Questions about unsuitable advice involve Principle 9.

-Principle 10 Questions about client money involve Principle 10.
+Principle 10 Questions about client money or client assets involve Principle 10.

 Principle 11 Questions about a firm failing to disclose something to the FCA involve Principle 11.

-Principle 6 The broadest Principle — appears in the widest range of scenarios where a firm benefits at the expense of the client.
+Principle 6 Outside the scope of Consumer Duty, the broadest of the original Principles — appears in scenarios where a firm benefits at the expense of the client.

-Since July 2023, the FCA's Consumer Duty has added a further layer of obligation for firms dealing with retail customers.
-The Duty requires firms to deliver good outcomes for retail customers across four areas: products and services, price and value, consumer understanding, and consumer support.
+Principle 12 came into force on 31 July 2023 for all open products and services, and fully from 31 July 2024 for closed products.
+It requires firms to act to deliver good outcomes for retail customers across four areas: products and services, price and value, consumer understanding, and consumer support.

-MockSmith has 1,000+ practice questions across the full UK Financial Regulation syllabus, including questions on the Principles, COBS, CASS, market abuse, and AML.
+MockSmith has 1,000+ practice questions across the full UK Financial Regulation syllabus, including questions on the Principles, Consumer Duty, COBS, CASS, market abuse, and AML.

 Get access for £29.99 →